Supporting Documentation

 You must notify the College immediately if any changes occur to your circumstances related to the answers provided.

-Criminal Record Checks: A criminal record check must be submitted to the College.
+Criminal Record Checks: A Canadian criminal record check must be submitted to the College.
 A criminal record check is an objective report of an applicant’s criminal history.
 The College accepts an Enhanced Police Information Check (E-PIC) online through Sterling Backcheck, a Criminal Record and Judicial Matters check (if requested and processed in Ontario) and a police background check obtained from a local police station (if requested and processed outside of Ontario).
-The College will not accept police background checks from other jurisdictions.
+The College will not accept police background checks from other countries.

 The criminal record check must have been completed within six months prior to the issuance of a licence.
 Extensions on the validity of criminal record checks will not be provided, instead a new criminal record check must be completed.

 Letters of Professional Standing: If you have ever been licensed or registered as a veterinarian, you must request that a letter of professional standing be sent directly to the College from all regulatory body/bodies where you have been licensed.
 Letters of professional standing provided to the College are valid for six months from the date of issue.
-Letters of professional standing must be submitted according to the CVO’s Licensure Policy on letters of professional standing
+Letters of professional standing must be submitted according to the CVO’s Licensure Policy on letters of professional standing.

 You may submit proof of examination and assessment completion by: